unacast/deprecated-unacast.github.io/_posts/2016-03-28-reduce-cyclomatic-complexity-in-java-using-fp.md

 I started to think about how I would have solved this particular problem in Scala and I recalled that a former colleague of mine had given me a tip about a functional library for Java called [Javaslang](http://www.javaslang.io/).
-I desided to see if I could solve this problem in a Scala'ish style using that library.
+I decided to see if I could solve this problem in a Scala'ish style using that library.

 My first attempt looked like this: